 1969 Airstream Safari – My great grandparents John B. and Irene Crone had an Airstream trailer, and I remember camping with them by Mackinac Island in northern Michigan when I was very young.
 Anna-Lisa’s family had an Airstream when she was a girl and they travelled extensively.
 We wanted to share similar memories with our kids.
 This Airstream popped up for sale near Champaign, Illinois, and proved to be almost the exact same model as Anna-Lisa grew up with.
 We especially liked the big front table for eating meals and playing games, which converted to a bed at night.
 The previous owner had disassembled and rebuilt the trailer, so it was pretty nice inside and out.
 We camped for years in this, including a fantastic trip to the Rockies with Anna-Lisa’s parents.
 Anna pretended to tow it with her tricycle, replicating a famous Airstream publicity photo.
 We also attended the 2001 Wally Byam Caravan Club international Airstream meet in Sioux Falls, South Dakota, where we parked with the other vintage trailers in a crowd of 1000+ Airstreams.
 Sioux Falls was important for two reasons.
 First, toddler Erick learned to cruise by supporting himself and walking around the inside of the trailer… and tearing off pieces of trim along the way.
 We went to Walmart and bought him a walker so he could play outside.
 Second, the summer heat drove us to discover Culver’s frozen custard, which continues to be a family favorite now that we live in Wisconsin.
 The restorer of our Airstream was a little slipshod in his work, so mismatched screws were always falling out.
 Eventually, we decided that we would like to buy an Airstream shell and custom-build our own trailer, “doing it right.”
 I posted the ’69 Airstream for sale online and had something like 30 inquiries before the next day.
 Oops – probably should have asked more.
 The buyer lived in California and hired a flatbed semi to pick up the trailer, which meant I had to back it up the ramp at a local tractor dealer and down the length of a 50-foot flatbed without tipping it off the side.
 Quite a challenge.
 This is one of the vehicles I wish we hadn’t let get away.

-1992 Mazda 626 Turbo – I had enjoyed my Thunderbird Turbo Coupe, and when it came time for a new daily driver to replace the Dart I looked specifically for a Mazda 626 Turbo.
-This was a kissing cousin to the Ford Probe, a well-regarded front-wheel-drive sports car of the late ’80s, but with four doors and a hatchback.
+1988 Mazda 626 Turbo – I had enjoyed my Thunderbird Turbo Coupe, and when it came time for a new daily driver to replace the Dart I looked specifically for a Mazda 626 Turbo.
+This was a kissing cousin to the Ford Probe, a well-regarded front-wheel-drive sports car of the late ’80s, Mazda’s version had four doors and a hatchback.
 Anna-Lisa and I made a long road trip to Chicago and back in one day to pick it up.
-A pleasant car, quick but not really fast, with a snick-snick 5-speed and a sunroof.
+The 626 was a pleasant car, quick but not really fast, with a snick-snick 5-speed and a sunroof.
 After a year or two, the turbo failed and it began to suck oil.
 Time to trade for …

 1979 Ford Pinto Country Squire Wagon – What a find!
 This clean Pinto woodie was sitting on a used car lot in Lafayette, Indiana.
 If memory serves, it only had 60,000 miles on it, which was amazing.
 With the trade-in on my Mazda, I paid a few hundred bucks.
 Pintos get a bad rap, but this was a great car.
 It didn’t run well at first, but I found an experienced old mechanic who went through the myriad vacuum lines fixing leaks, and then it was a smooth driver, if not fast.
 The 4-speed manual was fun to shift, and the rack-and-pinion steering was a pleasure.
 It even had good air conditioning!
 The interior was a funky ’70s blue-and-brown plaid.
 A very 1970s quirk I discovered – the cruise control would not take a set above 57mph, apparently because of the double-nickel national speed limit.
 This is the first car my kids really remember riding in.
 Unfortunately, rust began to show up after a few years, and I traded it to a postal carrier who planned to make his rounds in vintage style.